About Pip in NC |

 COAT: Long Coat

-HOME W/ SMALL CHILDREN: no only over the age of 10 yrs and respectful of a dogs space
+HOME W/ SMALL CHILDREN: No, only over the age of 10 years and who are respectful of a dog's space

 MICROCHIP BRAND and #: 911PetChip 991003911503029